-As the technical “how” of this industry can get rather complicated, we’ve covered it in depth on our help site.
-For more on the subject, see our articles (and mini-infographics!) on the basics of performance marketing and how to track affiliate marketing campaigns.
+As the technical “how” of this industry can get rather complicated, we’ve covered it in depth.
+For more on the subject, see our help article (and mini-infographics!) on the basics of performance marketing and our e-book on how to track affiliate marketing campaigns.

 We also like this affiliate marketing tips infographic, which provides plenty of inspiration for different ways to promote offers.

 This infographic shows the top benefits of affiliate marketing for advertisers, and why as a marketing strategy it’s been steadily climbing for the past decade — with no signs of stopping anytime soon.